contentful/slash-developers/docs/ruby/tutorials/automated-rebuild-and-deploy-with-circleci-and-webhooks.md

 * [Middleman Examples](https://github.com/contentful/contentful_middleman_examples)
 * [Jekyll Examples](https://github.com/contentful/contentful_jekyll_examples)

-## Setup your Contentful Webhooks to trigger Circle builds
+## Setup your Contentful webhooks to trigger Circle builds

 * Generate your CircleCI Token [here](https://circleci.com/account/api).
-* On the Contentful Webhook admin page, create a webhook with (replacing the upper-cased values):
+* On the Contentful webhook admin page, create a webhook with (replacing the upper-cased values):

 ~~~
 Name: CircleCI
 URL: https://circleci.com/api/v1/project/YOUR_COMPANY/YOUR_PROJECT/tree/YOUR_BRANCH?circle-token=YOUR_CIRCLECI_TOKEN
-On: Entry -> publish
+On: Entry -> publish, unpublish
 ~~~

-## Create Automated Build Script
+## Create automated build script

 Here the setups differ a bit, but the structure is pretty similar.